chansoopark98/Tensorflow-Keras-Semantic-Segmentation/README.md

 ## **Caution!**
 This repository supports training and inference in single-GPU and multi-GPU environments. <br>
 When using Single-GPU, you can set the GPU number and use it. <br>
-Take a look at python train.py --help and add the setting value required for training as an argument value. <br>
+Take a look at **[train.py](https://github.com/chansoopark98/Tensorflow-Keras-Realtime-Segmentation/blob/main/train.py)** --help and add the setting value required for training as an argument value. <br>

 <br>
 <hr>